Apple Cream Cheese-Stuffed French Toast could be this weekend's highlight!

-- 1 1-lb loaf brioche or soft French bread, cut into eight ¾ -inch-thick slices
+- 1 loaf (1 lb-loaf) brioche or soft French bread cut into eight ¾ -inch-thick slices

 - ½ cup maple syrup

-- In a medium bowl, stir together cream cheese, confectioners' sugar, ½ tsp cinnamon and the ginger until combined well.
+- In a medium bowl, stir together cream cheese, confectioners' sugar, ½ teaspoon cinnamon and the ginger until combined well.
 Set aside.

-- In a large bowl, toss together apples, granulated sugar and 1 tsp cinnamon.
-In a large nonstick skillet, melt 4 tbsp butter over high heat.
+- In a large bowl, toss together apples, granulated sugar and 1 teaspoon cinnamon.
+In a large nonstick skillet, melt 4 tablespoon butter over high heat.
 Add apple mixture and cook stirring occasionally until just softened, about 8 min.
 Remove from heat.

-- In a 13- by 9-inch shallow dish, whisk together milk, eggs and remaining ½ tsp cinnamon, set aside.
+- In a 13- by 9-inch shallow dish, whisk together milk, eggs and remaining ½ teaspoon cinnamon, set aside.